BinPro/CONCOCT/doc/complete_example.md

 Map the Reads onto the Contigs
 ------------------------------
-After assembly we map the reads of each sample back to the assembly using bowtie2 and remove PCR duplicates with MarkDuplicates.
-The coverage histogram for each bam file is computed with BEDTools' genomeCoverageBed.
+After assembly we map the reads of each sample back to the assembly using [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) and remove PCR duplicates with [MarkDuplicates](http://picard.sourceforge.net/command-line-overview.shtml#MarkDuplicates).
+The coverage histogram for each bam file is computed with [BEDTools'](https://github.com/arq5x/bedtools2) genomeCoverageBed.
 The script that calls these programs is provided with CONCOCT.
-All one needs to do is set the environment variable for MarkDuplicates ```$MRKDUP``` which should point to the MarkDuplicates jar file e.g.
+One does need to set an environment variable with the full path to the MarkDuplicates jar file. ```$MRKDUP``` which should point to the MarkDuplicates jar file e.g.

     export MRKDUP=/home/username/src/picard-tools-1.77/MarkDuplicates.jar

+It is typically located within your picard-tools installation.

 The following command is to be executed in the ```$CONCOCT_EXAMPLE``` dir you created in the previous part.
 First create the index on the assembly for bowtie2: